hendrik1984/wallet_transactional_system_api/README.md

 * Token is have a timeout 30 minutes and can be configuration in Rails credential file

+## For Wallet API
+* Find it in this project and import using postman file name: wallet_api.postman_collection.json

 ## Latest Stock Price API

 * Api will Contain 3 apis to call, Price, Prices and Price_all